dmachlanski/ncrm-causality-2021/slides/day_1/ml.md

 ## What is supervised learning?

-* Imagine someone gives you a group of smokers
+* Imagine someone gives you data from a group of smokers
-    * And asks the question -- what is their life expectancy?
+    * What is their life expectancy?
-* **Completely made up imaginary data**

-## Some abstraction

 * We are given inputs $x_0, x_1...x_n$ and we are looking to predict $y$
+* The problem alludes to certain statistical concepts
-* Let's plot!
+* Let's plot some imaginary data

 ## Regression - link the dots (1)